rcunday/keyword-release-test/README.md

 Test local repo CUSTOM ACTION: keyword-release-action.
 Change this file to trigger the local custom keyword-release-action.
-Change this line to trigger build
+Change this line to trigger build release
 ADD KEYWORD: FIXED in Commit message